r15i/obsidian-vault/Internet/cheat sheet lab/Firewalls.md

 ### Typical Usage

 A common purpose of a firewall is to protect information on a local trusted network or Intranet.
-Additionally, firewalls often integrate [[Network Address and Port Translation (NAPT)]], allowing for better control and security.
+Additionally, firewalls often integrate [[private and public ip]], allowing for better control and security.

 ### Types of Filters for Packets